The Team at Experience Kissimmee is Here to Help

 1. Identify Possible Dates

-When choosing the dates for a conference, have several options in mind.
+When choosing dates for a conference, start with several options in mind.
 Make sure you check for similar events, industry conferences, and religious and secular holidays to avoid potential scheduling conflicts.

 2. Create a Conference Budget

 An extremely important part of the event-planning process, the budget should be very specific and include revenues as well as expenses.